render of student project: massage therapeutic device

 First-year industrial design students begin their academic career by diving into classes that build core design skills.
 Students learn to sketch, model, design, and visually communicate in studio courses taught by ID faculty and industry experts.
 Lecture classes introduce students to the history of industrial design, and the breadth of career opportunities afforded by the discipline.
 With this broad learning in their first year, our students are well-positioned to be skillful, creative problem solvers.

 As sophomores, ID students connect to research, expand their digital design skills, and build fundamental skills in smart product design – a hallmark of our program.
-View a sample course below.

 student project: DART bike